DhannveenUppal7/DhannveenUppal7/README.md

 ## 🚀 About Me
-Hello, My name is Dhannveen Uppal, I am programmer and I know various programming languages such as Python, Javascript, Swift, etc.
+Hello, My name is Dhannveen Uppal, I am a programmer and I know various programming languages such as Python, Javascript, Swift, Solidity, etc.

 ## 🛠 Skills
 - HTML